premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- Consider the situation when we need to run a test scenario multiple times.
+- Consider the situation when we need to run a test scenario multiple time.
 - Assume we need to ensure that the login feature is functional for all types of subscribers.
 - This necessitates repeating the login functionality scenario.
 - Copying and pasting the identical instructions to just re-run the code does not appear to be a good approach.

 Scenario Outline is used when the same scenario needs to be executed for multiple sets of data, however, the test steps remain the same.
-Also, Scenario outline is a way of parameterization of scenarios.
+Also, a Scenario outline is a way of parameterization of scenarios.

 ```
 Scenario Outline: A user wants to update the status of any potentially completed todos